nus-cs2103-AY2021S2/tp/docs/UserGuide.md

     * 23112021
 * The year should be a non-negative number between 0000 and 9999.
 * The date should be a valid date.
-* When the day or month part of date only have 1 digit, a prefix 0 should be added. e.g. if the day is 1, the day input should be `01` instead of just `1`.
+* When the day or month part of date only has 1 digit, a prefix 0 should be added. e.g. if the day is 1, the day input should be `01` instead of just `1`.

 ##### `DESCRIPTION`